1productaweek/react-stately/README.md

 </Stately>
 ```

-You can also pass in a function as a child, to get acc
+You can also pass in a function as a child, to get access to the stately controller.

 ```jsx
 import { Stately } from '@1productaweek/react-stately'